11 Different Types of Deer in North America

 Compared to other types of deer in North America, the Key Deer’s physique can be described as stockier.
 Their legs seem to be broader and shorter overall.

-They have a coat that varies from a dark reddish hue to a salt-and-pepper grey shade, with faint black markings on the face.
+Their coat varies from a dark reddish hue to a salt-and-pepper grey shade, and they have faint black markings on their faces.

 The buck’s antlers are significantly smaller than the White-tailed Deer’s.
 Mature males, or bucks, are only 2 to 2.5 feet tall and weigh between 55 and 75 pounds, while mature females are much lighter.